GayaGopan/BASE-PYTHON-DATAMANIPULATION-OBJECTIVES/README.md

 # BASE-PYTHON-DATAMANIPULATION-OBJECTIVES
 Base Python Manipulation project is focused on mastering fundamental data manipulation techniques using base python.
 By diving deep into these foundational aspects of python, you will build a solid understanding that forms the basis for more advanced programming concepts and applications.

-# Conditional Statement : if statement, if-else statement, if-elif-else statement, Nested-if
+# Conditional Statement : if statement, else statement, elif-statement, Nested-if
 Conditional statement in python are used to perform different actions based on whether a certain condition evaluates to true or false.

 # if statement:
 Executes a block of code only if a specified condition is true.
-# if-else statement:
+# else statement:
 It checks a condition and executes one block of code if the condition is true, and another block if it's false.
-# if-elif-else statement:
+# elif-statement:
 It checks multiple condition in sequence and executes the block of code associated with the first true condition.If none of the conditions are true,the else block is executed.
 # Nested-if:
 Nested if statement in python allow you to have an if statement inside another if statement.